csXImage Version 3.3 - Online Manual

 Note: this property was called BGColor in versions of csXImage before version 3.3.
 BGColor can still be used to ensure upward compatibility of applications.

-The following functions are related to alpha transparency:
+The following functions are related to alpha transparency or palette transparency:

 HasAlpha As Boolean - Read-only property.
 This indicates whether the currently loaded image contains an alpha channel.